zenml-io/zenml/docs/book/how-to/build-pipelines/run-an-individual-step.md

 # Run an individual step on your stack

-If you want to run just an invividual step on your stack, you can simply call the step as you would with a normal Python function.
+If you want to run just an individual step on your stack, you can simply call the step as you would with a normal Python function.
 ZenML will internally create a pipeline with just your step and run it on the active stack.